jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#signature_keypair_id" name="signature_keypair_id"></a> `signature_keypair_id(kp: signature_keypair, kp_id: Pointer<u8>, kp_id_max_len: size) -> (crypto_errno, size, version)`
 [OPTIONAL IMPORT]
-Return the key identifier and version, if these are available or `$crypto_errno.unsupported_feature` if not.
+Return the key identifier and version of a managed key.

+If the key is not managed, `unsupported_feature` is returned instead.

+This is an optional import, meaning that the function may not even exist.

 ##### Params
 - <a href="#signature_keypair_id.kp" name="signature_keypair_id.kp"></a> `kp`: [`signature_keypair`](#signature_keypair)